rkishore/rkishore.github.io/_posts/2021-02-11-mnist_basics_with_cross_entropy_loss.md

 **Objective:** As in the last notebook, I want to move towards classifying the full MNIST dataset of ten digits by first working with loss functions that can work with N activations from the final layer for the smaller MNIST_SAMPLE dataset.
 The MNIST_SAMPLE dataset has data only for two digits (3s and 7s).
 The loss functions I explored previously were the `mnist_loss`, `softmax_loss`, and `cross_entropy_loss`.
 However, at that time, I had been unable to successfully use `cross_entropy_loss` for this dataset and assumed that we could use `softmax_loss` instead as it seemed to work well.

 Turns out that I was defining the `batch_accuracy` function incorrectly then.
-I learnt this the hard way when I tried "scaling up" from two to ten categories.
+I learnt this the hard way when I tried scaling up from two to ten categories.
 The `softmax_loss` function was just not able to push the accuracy up.
 After some head-scratching and googling, I realized the book did not teach us precisely how to calculate the `batch_accuracy` for the case where the last layer has N activations corresponding to N categories.
-Fortunately, it is not that hard and I found a good reference [here](https://jonathan-sands.com/deep%20learning/fastai/pytorch/vision/classifier/2020/11/15/MNIST.html#Training-a-neural-network)
+Fortunately, it is not that hard and I found a good reference [here](https://jonathan-sands.com/deep%20learning/fastai/pytorch/vision/classifier/2020/11/15/MNIST.html#Training-a-neural-network).
+The key looks to be to use the [`torch.max`](https://pytorch.org/docs/stable/generated/torch.max.html) function to select the column index with the maximum activation value and compare that to `y` (the dependent variable).

 As before, the reference for everything in this blog post is the [fastai 2020 course](https://course.fast.ai), especially the [amazing textbook](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527).

 In this notebook, I learn how to use the `cross_entropy_loss` for the MNIST_SAMPLE dataset with two categories.
-Scaling up to ten categories from this point is straight-forward and the topic of my next notebook.
+Scaling up to ten categories from this point should be straight-forward from here and is the topic of my next notebook.

 ### Get the basic imports out of the way